-(ICC) does not require the use of air barriers in building exterior walls, their use has been mandated in Canada as of 1995 [IBC adopts by reference International Energy Conservation Code (IECC) that dictates the use of vapor retarders, but not air barriers].
-Subsequently, a few states also required the use of air barriers in exterior walls.
-In 2006, the American Society of Heating, Refrigerating and Air-Conditioning Engineers Inc. (ASHRAE) approved a revised version of AHRAE 90.1 "Energy Standard for Buildings Except Low-Rise Residential Buildings" that requires the use of air barriers.
-AHRAE 90.1 is adopted by reference in the IECC, which is in turn adopted in IBC.
-It is likely that the next version of the IBC (to be issued in 2009) will incorporate a new version of ASRAE 90.1 that will make the use of air barriers mandatory.
-Once various states and municipalities adopt the future versions of the IBC, the use of air barriers will be mandatory in those locations.
+Although the 2006 (and prior versions of) International Building Code (IBC) published by International Code Council (ICC) does not require the use of air barriers in building exterior walls, their use has been previously mandated in Canada as of 19951 Subsequently, a few states in the US have also required the use of air barriers in exterior walls.
+In 2006, ASHRAE2 approved a revised version of AHRAE 90.1 "Energy Standard for Buildings Except Low-Rise Residential Buildings" which requires the use of air barriers.
+AHRAE 90.1 is adopted by reference in International Energy Conservation Code (IECC) which is in turn adopted in IBC.
+It is likely that the next version of IBC (to be issued in 2009) will incorporate a new version of ASRAE 90.1 which will make the use of air barriers mandatory.
+Once various states and municipalities adopt the future versions if IBC, the use of air barriers will be mandatory in those locations.

 Air barriers come in a wide range of materials.
-The most popular air barriers (also known as building wraps) are mechanically fastened sheets, typically flash spun polyethylene.
-Other types of air barriers include self-adhered, rubberized asphalt sheets, and liquid-applied membranes of various chemical compositions.
-Performance criteria for air barriers are spec-
+The most popular air barriers have been in use in residential and commercial applications for many years.
+These air barriers (also known as building wraps) are mechanically fastened sheets, typically flash spun polyethylene.
+Other types of air barriers include self-adhered rubberized asphalt sheets and liquid-applied membranes of various chemical compositions.
+Performance criterion for air barriers are specified in standards various including ASTM E 1677 "Standard Specification for an Air Retarder (AR) Material or System for